ballerina-platform/ballerina-dev-website/learn/cli-commands.md

 </tr>
 <tr>
 <td class="cCommand">test</td>
 <td class="cDescription">Run tests of a particular module or all the modules of a Ballerina project.
+For more information, see <a href="/learn/how-to-test-ballerina-code">How to Test Ballerina Code</a>.
 </td>
 </tr>
 <tr>